Toxin

 Activated Charcoal

-within 4 hours of ingestion
+within 2 to 4 hours of ingestion

 Avoid excessive